HackSC/odyssey/README.md

 - `git push heroku-prod develop:master` (Production)
 - `git push heroku-staging develop:master` (Staging)

 ## How To: Task Running

-For buissness tasks that are infrequent we have Tasks.
-These are containted in the tasks folder.
+For business / engineering tasks that are infrequent we have Tasks.
+These are contained in the tasks folder.
 When adding a task make sure to add it to CLI.js.

 Invoke this command to see available tasks

 - `npm run cli`